Microsoft/azure-docs.pt-pt/articles/cosmos-db/stored-procedures-triggers-udfs.md

 ## <a name="triggers"></a>Acionadores

-Esta secção descreve os dois tipos de acionadores:
+Azure Cosmos DB suporta dois tipos de acionadores:

 ### <a name="pre-triggers"></a>Pré-acionadores